cloudx-io/cloudx-ios/core/README.md

 ### Delegate Callbacks

 All ad types support these common callbacks:
-- `didLoadWithAd:` - Ad loaded successfully
+- `didLoadAd:` - Ad loaded successfully
-- `failToLoadWithAd:error:` - Ad failed to load
+- `didFailToLoadAdWithError:` - Ad failed to load (no ad object, only error)
-- `didShowWithAd:` - Ad was shown
+- `didDisplayAd:` - Ad was displayed
 - `failToShowWithAd:error:` - Ad failed to show
 - `didHideWithAd:` - Ad was hidden
 - `didClickWithAd:` - Ad was clicked